ginomcfino/RSS-Summarizer-Feed/README.md

 This project is also currently hosted at [https://rss-summarizer-feed.onrender.com](https://rss-summarizer-feed.onrender.com)

 ## Contributing
-Contributions from the community are welcome!
-This started as a small weekend project, but if you find this project helpful and you're interested in contributing, please feel free to do so!
+Contributions from the community are welcome and encouraged!
+Please feel free to checkout, add pull requests, or create issues for the repo as you see fit.
+Feel free to build on top of it on your own as well and I'd be happy to see it!

 ## Credit
-This project is created by Weiqi Ji and licensed under the MIT license.
+This project is created by Weiqi Ji.

 ### Footnote:
 This project is proud to be part of the RSS reader community!